sd-powell/portfolio_project_3/README.md

 By focusing on clarity, simplicity, and personalisation, Vinyl Crate makes managing your vinyl collection a rewarding, modern experience — for hobbyists, DJs, and dedicated collectors alike.

 ---

+### Target Audience

+Vinyl Crate is designed for:

+- 🎵 **Vinyl collectors** who want an organised, digital catalogue of their records
+- 🎧 **DJs** who need quick access to metadata like BPM, key, and genre
+- 📱 **Mobile users** looking for a responsive tool they can access from the record shop or DJ booth
+- 🧠 **Music enthusiasts** who enjoy reflecting on and rating their collection
+- 📂 **Users** who want to move beyond spreadsheets and static lists

+Whether you're tracking rare jazz pressings, building a DJ setlist, or simply documenting your growing collection, Vinyl Crate offers a streamlined, flexible space to manage your vinyl library.

+---